The 9 Best Things To See In Phnom Phen: The Ultimate Travel Guide

 Entry: $1

-Best time: Early morning or sunset
+Best time: Early morning or sunset for cooler temperatures and beautiful light.

-Phnom Penh literally means “Penh’s Hill”.
+Phnom Penh literally means “Penh’s Hill” after the woman who founded the temple.

 5. Tuol Sleng Genocide Museum (S-21)